scds/text-analysis-1/or-strat.md

 <br />
 <div style="max-width:608px"><div style="position:relative;padding-bottom:66.118421052632%"><iframe id="kmsembed-1_eb68oxh5" width="608" height="402" src="https://www.macvideo.ca/embed/secure/iframe/entryId/1_eb68oxh5/uiConfId/39241881" class="kmsembed" allowfullscreen webkitallowfullscreen mozAllowFullScreen allow="autoplay *; fullscreen *; encrypted-media *" referrerPolicy="no-referrer-when-downgrade" sandbox="allow-forms allow-same-origin allow-scripts allow-top-navigation allow-pointer-lock allow-popups allow-modals allow-orientation-lock allow-popups-to-escape-sandbox allow-presentation allow-top-navigation-by-user-activation" frameborder="0" title="Kaltura Player" style="position:absolute;top:0;left:0;width:100%;height:100%"></iframe></div></div>

-We can build on our find-and-replace toolkit by incorporating regular expressions, or RegEx, which offer a way to search for more generalized patterns when we may not know or be able to articulate specifics.
+We can build on our find-and-replace toolkit by incorporating regular expressions, or regex, which offer a way to search for more generalized patterns when we may not know or be able to articulate specifics.
 For example, performing a search that all results ending in “mg” regardless of what comes before.

 Combined with GREL transformations, filters and facets, we can achieve a balance between speeding up our OCR error efforts while not being so inclusive that we introduce new errors.

-To get a sense of RegEx in OpenRefine, create a text filter with "mg" as the criteria to find words where "ing" has been misinterpreted by the OCR engine.
+To get a sense of regex in OpenRefine, create a text filter with "mg" as the criteria to find words where "ing" has been misinterpreted by the OCR engine.
 Note that, in addition to the words we would like to change, there are a number of correctly spelled results (i.e. "mg/L").

 ![](assets/img/strategy_mg-filter.png)